“Would you like a drink?”

 Risk level (1 = low, 10 = high): 1

 There’s good news if you like to unwind at the end of the day with a cocktail or glass of wine.
 Research shows an inverse relationship between drinking light to moderate amounts of alcohol and heart disease: that daily drink can actually protect your heart health by raising HDL cholesterol, decreasing clotting activity, and lowering blood pressure.
-One meta-analysis even found that the consumption of 30 grams of alcohol was associated with a 0.70 mg/dL decrease in the levels of inflammatory Lp(a).
+One meta-analysis even found that the consumption of 30 grams of alcohol (about 2 drinks) per day was associated with a 0.70 mg/dL decrease in the levels of inflammatory Lp(a).

 Risk level (1 = low, 10 = high): 6